 \subsection{Null decomposition}

-We now introduce the (null) bivector formalism, which provides a natural framework to expose hidden symmetries inherited from KY tensors and connect them directly to conserved quantities in Sec.~\ref{sec:Carter-Rudiger}.
-At its core, the formalism draws on a null tetrads and exploits the algebraic structure of spacetime geometries objects (without invoking the full Newman–Penrose or Geroch-Hansen-Penrose machinery for Einstein's field equations \cite{NePe.62,NePe.66,GHP,PenRin1984,PenRin1986}).
-Below, we cover the essentials of this null bivector formalism, drawing on \cite{Ha.20,Ha.23} and referring to these references conventions and notations~\footnote{In particular Sec.~(III.C) and App.~B there for details about the link between Weyl scalars, principal null directions and the Petrov classification.}.
+We now introduce the null bivector formalism, which will provide a natural framework to expose hidden symmetries inherited from KY tensors and connect them directly to conserved quantities in Sec.~\ref{sec:Carter-Rudiger}.
+At its core, the formalism draws on null tetrads and exploits the algebraic structure of spacetime geometries, not unlike the Newman–Penrose and Geroch-Hansen-Penrose frameworks \cite{NePe.62,NePe.66,GHP,PenRin1984,PenRin1986}).
+Below, we cover the essentials of this null bivector formalism, drawing on \cite{Ha.20,Ha.23} and referring to these references for conventions and notations.